 If you have any specific queries regarding Study Support, please contact Peter Dewhurst (Head of Department): firstname.lastname@example.org

-St John Rigby College has a very generous Student Bursary, probably one of the best in the North West, that is available for full-time students.
-This bursary will be available for students who enrol at College in 2021.
+St John Rigby College has a very generous Student Bursary that is available for full-time students.
+This bursary will be available for students who enrol at College in 2022.

 The Bursary can be used to help with the cost of transport, meals, essential books and equipment, trips, print credits, specific clothing, and any other costs incurred as a result of attending college.

 College can be financially challenging for some young people.
 At St John Rigby College we want all of our students to enjoy their College experience without this worry.
 If you or your family would like to discuss any financial concern, please contact us by email email@example.com or telephone 01942 214797.

 Below is a summary of the 16-19 Bursary fund for 2022-2023.
 For more information regarding our bursary policy, application guidelines and to download an application form please see the links at the bottom of the page.

 An annual bursary for young people in the following defined vulnerable groups:

 A discretionary award is made to young people in a way that best fits the needs and circumstances of our students.